 As would only be fitting for Koolhaas, the answer lies in the city itself - the vibrant city which lives in a permanent state of flux, of growth and decay.
 As he explained it: “A few years ago I realized the profession was as if lobotomized - it was stuck conceiving of itself only in terms of adding things and not in terms of taking away or erasing things.
 The same intelligence for adding ought to also deal with its debris.”

 This was the breakthrough of Koolhaas’ career, and the fact that would influence all his future work: that architecture need not be limited to the building of built “solutions,” but rather could be defined as a mindset, a way of approaching the world, of designing for growth and decay.

 Beyond The Built

-It’s only with this breakthrough in mind can you begin to resolve the seeming contradictions of Koolhaas: despite being a working architect (and one of its best), Koolhaas’ ultimate goal is to expand the purview of what architecture is,beyond the built.
-This is why, for Koolhaas, it was necessary to split his focus in two, and form AMO, OMA’s mirror-image and counterpart.
+It’s only with this breakthrough in mind can you begin to resolve the seeming contradictions of Koolhass: despite being a working architect (and one of its best), Koolhaas’ ultimate goal is to expand the purview of what architecture is, beyond the built.
+This is why, for Koolhass, it was necessary to split his focus in two, and form AMO, OMA’s mirror-image and counterpart.

-Where OMA’s designs live in the solution-oriented world of the now, it is AMO, Koolhaas’ think-tank of “virtual” architecture, which lives in the future.
+Where OMA’s designs live in the solution-oriented world of the now, it is AMO, Koolhass’ think-tank of “virtual” architecture, which lives in the future.

 AMO utilizes the expansive, analytical eye of the architect, usually wielded to inform the design of a building, as the end in itself.
 It sells to clients analyses - of human beings, culture, built environments, commerce - and offers solutions.
 And, most importantly, AMO embraces the possibility that a physical building may not be the solution at all.